pendragons-code/AQ/README.md

 password = aq
 ```

-You can change the port and password
+You can change the details in `config.json`, port and password.